 Displacement: 3,400 light load and 4,300 tons fully loaded

-Cargo: 200 tons (181.4 metric tons) of nonessential equipment and supplies.
+Cargo: Can carry 200 tons (181.4 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Ships officers have more space for personal items.
 Most of the ship’s spaces are taken up by extra ammo, armor, troops, weapons, and engines.

 Power System: Originally conventional gas turbine propulsion (2 at 35,000 hp each) with twin propellers, converted to two nuclear reactors with an average life span of 20 years.